yaqwsx/KiKit/README.md

 Note that if you have a stable version installed, you need to add `--force` to upgrade it to upstream.

+Note that to use [KiCAD GUI plugins](doc/plugins.md), you have to enable them - see the [installation guide](doc/installation.md) for more details.

+If you would like to use KiKit on Windows or MacOS, see the [installation guide](doc/installation.md).

 ## Why Should I Use It?

 Everything KiKit does, can also be done via Pcbnew in KiCAD.
 However, you have